frederickaplan/fdh/files/PART3/fdh-3-1.md

 Coding meta-historical information implies documenting the choice of sources, transcription phases, interpretation processes realised by humans or machines.

+Open question : Is the triplet formalism strong enough to do the work ?

+## In the next chapter

+We will look at the principles for designing universal ontologies.

 ## Further Reading

 - Eco Umberto, Vertige de la liste